Seahawks mailbag: With Josh Gordon gone, how will their wide receiver snaps shake out?

 Sunday probably would have looked like a complete game had Seattle not lost two of its best defensive players to injury — Wagner and Diggs — after beginning the game with four other key defensive players out.

-It was 30-10 when Wagner went out.
+The score was 30-10 when Wagner went out.
 Maybe it ends 33-17 if he doesn’t get hurt and it looks like more of a complete game.

 Ultimately, what matters is they are 11-3.
-Once it goes in the W column, how you got there isn’t that big of a deal.
+Once it goes in the “W” column, how you got there isn’t that big of a deal.

 Get in the playoffs, then try to get home field — which Seattle still can — and anything is possible.